 Bram Stoker’s 1897 vampire novel was inspired by centuries-old superstition and the real-life exploits of Vlad Dracula.
-Known by his murderous moniker, Vlad the Impaler, the 15th-century nobleman was said to have skewered up to 80,000 enemies on long spikes.
+Known by his murderous moniker, Vlad Ţepeş (the Impaler), the 15th-century Wallachian nobleman was said to have skewered up to 80,000 enemies on long spikes.

 It’s like stepping back in time

 While it’s hard to avoid the creepy count, you’ll also find hardwood forests, lush pastures and wildflower meadows.
 Travelling around Transylvania, described as ‘the last truly medieval landscape in Europe’, feels like you’ve gone back 100 years.
 Horse-drawn carts rumble along dirt roads, while shepherds tend their flocks and villagers make hay in the sunshine.